What is Army ROTC?

 As a student enrolled in ROTC, you are eligible to participate in a challenging physical training program to improve strength, flexibility and endurance.
 The physical training activities, conducted three times a week, promote fitness, fun and camaraderie.

-Army ROTC Cadets put their leadership studies into action during scheduled training exercises during the year (Freshman to Junior years), and a five week Leadership Development Assessment Course during the summer of their Junior year that will evaluate the Cadet compared to their peers.
+Army ROTC Cadets put their leadership studies into action during scheduled training exercises during the year (Freshman to Junior years), and a five week Advanced Camp during the summer of their Junior year that will evaluate the Cadet compared to their peers.
 Graduate students can also qualify!

 Students also have the opportunities to attend special training during the summer of their sophomore year at the Army's Airborne, Air Assault or Northern Warfare School.
 Additionally, there are many other opportunities.

 How do I get into the Army ROTC program?

 Students enroll in ROTC classes when they register, just like any other college course.
 As a first semester freshman, you would take Military Science 101 and 103 (Lab).
 As a Sophomore to Graduate Student, please call the Military Science Department at (757) 221 – 3600 for further guidance.